 After years of working with foster youth, Rancho Damacitas has seen the challenges young adults experience as they “age-out” of the dependency system once they turn 18.
 Project Independence is our answer to addressing the need to nurture, empower and develop young people into self-sufficient, well-educated, healthy young adults who become thriving, contributing members of our community.

 Project Independence offers young adults with a history of foster care ages 18 – 25 with transitional housing, employment readiness, financial management, life skills coaching, mentoring, and a place to call home.
-The program holds residents accountable through weekly coaching meetings, paying a portion of rent and utilities, and community service.
+The program holds residents accountable through weekly coaching meetings, financial contributions towards rent and utilities, and community service.

 Exciting Program Update

 The third transitional home is complete!
 The “Honor Home” opened in March 2018.

 The Honor Home is a part of our Project Independence Program.
 Project Independence started in 2012 to help former foster youth or disadvantaged young adults transition into independent adulthood and has a total of three homes located throughout the area.
 The Honor Home is the final phase of a program and serves to acknowledge those young adults who have been successful in meeting the milestones towards self-sufficiency.